Compositional Generalization from Learned Skills via CoT Training: A Theoretical and Structural Analysis for Reasoning: More Experience Results

 \textbf{Results.} A model that has only encountered two-hop data during CoT training cannot directly generalize to three-hop scenarios. \textit{Intuitively, if we consider $e_1,r_1,r_2\rightarrow e_2,e_3$ and $e_2,r_2,r_3\rightarrow e_3,e_4$ as new atomic facts and $e_1, r_1,r_2,r_3\rightarrow e_2,e_3,e_4$ as their compositional combination, models trained exclusively on atomic facts exhibit limited reasoning capability for compositional facts}.
 However, when we artificially split a three-hop fact into two two-hop facts for testing, the model is also able to generalize effectively.
 In other words, we test $e_1, r_1,r_2\xrightarrow{\text{predict}} e_2,e_3$ and $e_2, r_2,r_3\xrightarrow{\text{predict}} e_3,e_4$ separately, and when both are correct, we consider $e_1, r_1,r_2,r_3\xrightarrow{\text{predict}} e_2,e_3,e_4$ to be correct.
 These align with \citep{cabannes2024iteration}: CoT relates to reproducing reasoning patterns that appear in the training set.

 \textbf{Discussion.} For cite references, \citet{zhu2024towards} emphasize that the model fails to directly deduce $A_i\rightarrow C_i$ when the two intermediate steps $A_i\rightarrow B_i$, $B_i\rightarrow C_i$ are trained separately, this corresponds to that the absence of three-hop instances in the training data significantly limits its generalization capability to three-hop queries during evaluation.
 Moreover, when we include three-hop facts in the training set ($|\text{three-hop}:\text{one-hop}|=3.6$), the model achieves over 0.9 accuracy on both ID and OOD test sets.

-Besides, we agree with \citep{zhu2024towards} that "the reversal curse is a consequence of the (effective) model weights asymmetry", autoregressive models struggle with parallel generation of subtasks (see Section \ref{sec:circuit} for details).
+Building upon this, we further conduct circuit analysis on the model trained with three-hop facts, revealing a three-stage mechanism: the first stage activates $e_1,r_1$, the second stage activates $r_2,e_2$, and the third stage activates $r_3,e_3$.
+Besides, we agree with \citep{zhu2024towards} that ``the reversal curse is a consequence of the (effective) model weights asymmetry", autoregressive models struggle with parallel generation of subtasks (see Section \ref{sec:circuit} for details).
 The generalization circuit we discovered essentially corresponds to the \textbf{reuse of the model's weights}.
-We also note the emergence of "Loop-transformer Reasoning" \citep{yu2025enhancingautoregressivechainofthoughtloopaligned} works.
+We also note the emergence of ``Loop-transformer Reasoning" \citep{yu2025enhancingautoregressivechainofthoughtloopaligned} works.
 Our results further support the validity of this research direction.